JyanMan/GitUserActivity/README.md

 #Github User Activity Getter
-This is a software that lets you list the recent activities of a github account A software recommended to be made from roadmap.sh
+This is a software that lets you list the recent activities of a github account A software recommended to be made https://roadmap.sh/projects/github-user-activity

 ##How to use
 1. first navigate to bin/Release/net9.0/publish